 The sample of the fonts used on the slide in combination with the illustration

 Five days of hard and coordinated work of the design team resulted in the final video of about 40 seconds showing the full set of key innovations Opera presented in 2016.

 In one of the previous articles, devoted to designing processes and work styles, we mentioned: the studio experience lets us believe that teamwork organized wisely and thoughtfully doesn’t take away designers’ individual space or freedom — vice versa, it adds to it the power of solid support and prospective ways for bigger and more complex, therefore more interesting and challenging projects and tasks.
 The project for Opera became one of the convincing proofs.

-In their testimonial to Tubik team, Opera Software team mentioned: “The loose storyboard and tight timeline we presented you with were undoubtedly a challenge but everyone is very happy with how well your team delivered on it!”
-No doubt, this project became not only a great and absorbing challenge but also the case of fruitful collaboration and a bright finale for the extremely busy design year.
+In their testimonial to the Tubik team, the Opera Software team mentioned: “The loose storyboard and tight timeline we presented you with were undoubtedly a challenge, but everyone is very happy with how well your team delivered on it!”
+No doubt, this project became not only a great and absorbing challenge but also a case of fruitful collaboration and a bright finale for the extremely busy design year.